Students scrubber diving

 College of Science & Mathematics

-Master of Science in Marine & Environmental Science
+Master of Marine & Environmental Science

-MMES 2023 Cohort
+Current Students - 2023 Cohort

-Current Students - 2022 Cohort
+Current Students - Previous Cohorts

 Adeline Shelby, National Science Foundation Scholar - My name is Adeline Shelby and I am originally from Dallas, Texas!
 I turned a 4-hour drive to the nearest beach to 15-minutes when I decided to go to the University of Miami.
 I graduated in 2019 with a B.S. in Marine Science and Biology.
 During my time there I helped conduct research on staghorn coral in an ocean acidification laboratory, interned at the Center for Sustainable Development in Cape Eleuthera, Bahamas, and studied abroad in the Galapagos Islands.
 I've become particularly interested in coral conservation and restoration.
 So, I am happy to be interning with Coral Restoration Foundation in Key Largo, Florida this summer where I get to assist with reef monitoring, harvesting, and outplanting!
 I'm very excited to get to continue this kind of work as a research assistant for Dr. Tyler Smith.